 Sharon Spurlock has worked with people with developmental disabilities since 1982.
 She worked in residential supports and employment services and oversaw the St. Louis Arc’s Community Integration programs for 19 years prior to moving into Family Support.
 Sharon is recognized as an expert in person-centered philosophy and advocacy.
 Sharon’s passion is helping people with disabilities and their families find great supports in the community.
 She began her current job directing St. Louis Arc’s family support services in 2008.

-Program Director of Belle Children’s Services
+Director of Behavior and Autism Services

 Theresa Strothkamp joined Belle in 1999 as a Developmental Therapist and has served as a therapist, Sibshop facilitator, and program director for Belle’s Center-based preschool programs.
 As a Program Director of the new Belle Children’s Services of St. Louis Arc, she currently provides direct special education, advocacy and therapy support in a wide variety of settings.
 Theresa works with the Missouri First Steps program and supervises special education programming at six local charter schools.
 She is a Board Certified Behavior Analyst, and holds a bachelor’s degree in early childhood education and master’s degree in Early Childhood Special Education.